Every request is validated against one or more auth modes before your handler runs. The auth config determines which modes are accepted.

 Supabase Edge Functions: By default, the platform requires a valid JWT on every request same as

 'user'.
-If your function uses'public','secret'or'always', disable the platform-level JWT check insupabase/config.toml:[functions.my-function] verify_jwt = false
+If your function uses'publishable','secret'or'none', disable the platform-level JWT check insupabase/config.toml:[functions.my-function] verify_jwt = false

 The default.
 Verifies the JWT using your project's JWKS (JSON Web Key Set).